mksaraf/kubernetes-lab-tutorial/content/storage.md

 metadata:
   name: volume-claim
 spec:
-  storageClassName: manual
+  storageClassName: ""
   accessModes:
     - ReadWriteOnce
   resources:
     requests:
-      storage: 500Mi
+      storage: 1Gi
 ```

-Note the claim is for 500MB of space where the the volume is 2GB.
+Note the claim is for 1GB of space where the the volume is 2GB.
 The claim will bound any volume meeting the minimum requirements specified into the claim definition.

 Create the claim